 As we discussed elsewhere on this website, the boiling point of a sugar + water solution depends on the concentration of sugar.
 The more sugar and the less water you have, the higher the boiling point.
 At sea level, pure water boils at 100C (212F).
 Once a lot of the water has boiled off, at a concentration of 85% sugar, the boiling temperature has risen to as high as 112C.

-Once you’ve reached the temperature, another way to check the content is to use a hydrometer.
+Once you’ve reached the right temperature, another way to check the content is to use a hydrometer.
 This is a smart device that uses density differences to indicate the sugar content of your syrup.
 You float the hydrometer in the syrup and how high it floats in the syrup determines how much sugar is in the syrup (see photo below).
 You actually use a very similar tool when brewing beer for determining alcohol & sugar content!

 Last but not least, you can use a refractometer.
 None of them are highly complicated tools to use!

 Why not continue cooking?

 Maple syrup is quite liquid.
 It is a lot more liquid than a lot of ‘regular’ sugar syrups you may find in the supermarket (see also our post on rheology).
 So, you may wonder, why don’t they continue boiling somewhat longer?

 Well, this is simply not possible.
 When you continue to boil the syrup it will become too concentrated (super saturated) and actually starts to crystallize into maple sugar.
 When you make maple confections you actually use this phenomenon to make all sorts of candies.
 By boiling it to a specific temperature and pouring it into moulds, stirring it, etc. you can force crystallization to occur.
 This way you can make creams or harder candies.
 If you continue boiling for long enough and scrape the mixture down well, you can end up with maple sugar.